 The "new” server is the server that the system is being moved to.
-It must run Windows 2003/2008 Server or newer, and be configured with the "Application Server” role.
-For Windows 2003 Server or newer, make sure the Internet Information Services (IIS) Manager’s Web Service Extensions are configured to allow Active Server Pages or Classic ASP, as they are prohibited by default.
+It must run Windows Server 2008 or 2008 R2, and be configured with the "Application Server” role.
+Make sure the Internet Information Services (IIS) Manager’s Web Service Extensions are configured to allow Active Server Pages or Classic ASP, as they are prohibited by default.

 When transferring the system(s) to another server:

 * The MySQL service and ODBC driver need to be installed on the new server. * The web files and MySQL